 The Tropic of Serpents by Marie Brennan

-This is the second book in the The Memoirs of Lady Trent series.
+This is the second book in The Memoirs of Lady Trent series.
 In order to avoid spoilers, I’m not giving you a synopsis.
-I really liked A Natural History of Dragons about Isabella’s first adventure, but had some problems with the pacing of the story.
-I’m not expecting to encounter the same faults in this book and, thus, love it.
+I really liked A Natural History of Dragons, which focuses on Isabella’s first adventure, but had some problems with the pacing of the story.
+I’m not expecting to encounter the same faults in this book and, thus, I’m hoping to love it.

 Have you read any of these books?
-What are your thoughts about them?
+What are your thoughts on them?
 Tell me in the comments!